Zero Waste Bulk is for sale!

 With our BYOC program, we have collectively avoided the consumption of over 135,000 pieces of disposable product packaging since our opening.

-This year, I found out that I am autistic, and I realized I have been heavily masking over the past few years due to the social nature of running a business.
+In 2021, I found out that I am autistic, and I realized I have been heavily masking over the past few years due to the social nature of running a business.
 Autistic masking is when a person with autism tries to act neurotypical in order to be socially accepted.
 It may look like trying to figure out the social rules, following social scripts, and consciously controlling facial expressions, tone of voice, and body language in order to appear “normal”.
 (People with autism have social communication differences.)

 Autistic masking requires a lot of mental energy and is associated with high levels of anxiety.
 As a socially anxious and autistic introvert, having to mask through daily social interactions quickly led to burnout.
 I tried to push through this burnout, but I know I need to prioritize my mental health.

 While I have met many wonderful people throughout the course of operating Zero Waste Bulk, I am unable to keep up with the social demands of running a socially oriented business.
-My social battery is depleted, and these days I spend too much time worrying about successfully masking my autistic tendencies in order to be “likeable”.

 Zero Waste Bulk needs a new owner who has the motivation to push the business forward while being passionate about community and the environment.